Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Tollens Reagents, which contain an aqueous diamine silver complex [Ag(NH3)2+] and are used to test for aldehydes, must be freshly prepared and NEVER stored for longer than 1-2 hours.
 Stored Tollens Reagent can form explosive fulminating silver (Ag3N).
 Acidify with dilute acid before disposal.

-• Trichloroethylene (Cl2CCHCl) reacts under a variety of conditions with potassium or sodium hydroxide to form dichloroacetylene (ClC≡CCl), which ignites spontaneously in air and detonates readily even at dry-ice temperatures.
-The compound itself is toxic, so take suitable precautions when using as a degreasing solvent.
+• Trichloroethylene* (Cl2CCHCl) reacts under a variety of conditions with potassium or sodium hydroxide to form dichloroacetylene (ClC≡CCl), which ignites spontaneously in air and detonates readily even at dry-ice temperatures.
+The compound itself is toxic, so take suitable precautions when using it as a degreasing solvent.
 Methyl chloroform (1,1,1-trichloroethane) is a less toxic substitute.

 Figure 11.2